neo4j-examples/neo4j-fabric-examples/README.md

 # ToDO
 + Create structured transactions
 + Create a query to find the fraud
++ More adv. cypher queries
+	- Recomposing the graph
 + Demo use cases for fabric with Aura
-- federated queries
+	- federated Neo4j + Aura queries
 	- E.g cut over from on prem to cloud (question in CL session)
 	- use for migration
 	- use for DR
-+ More adv. cypher queries
 + Federated databases for fraud rings
 	- Multi-bank system generator with stolen identities generator
 	- Fraud ring data set
 	- Synthetic and stolen identities
++ Using GDS
++ Using Bloom
 + Getting ready for 5.0